TandinZangmo456/TandinZangmo456.github.io/_posts/2024-04-01-DBS101_FlippedClass7.md

 3. fetch_page method is responsible for fetching a page from the buffer pool.
 If the page is already in the buffer, it updates its usage count.
 4. If not, it fetches the page from disk (not implemented in this example) and adds it to the buffer pool.
 If the buffer is full, it evicts the least recently used page.

 According to the relevant materials given, it introduces chidb, a quarter-long C programming project in which the students implement a basic relational database management system from scratch.
-Here's an outline of the important procedures to be followed when building a relational database system from scratch, along with the data structures used and their importance:

 1. **File Format Definition:**
    -It efficiently store tables, indexes, and schema information.
 It also establishes a structured way to store data on disk and enabling retrieval using specific layouts.